Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Mechanism synthesis:  I think this tech is actually really banal and it almost amounts to saying, "We're trying a lot of stuff, okay?
 We're NOT sure how to rule."
 There's some virtue in that!
 	7. Progression analysis:  Base culture development tries to resolve frictions in society by making people more harmonious and impressive to each other.
 It counters (or is countered by) blandness and civil unrest.
 Panarchists want to be cool, and they want the government to be cool.
 That's why this tech leads into panarchic retreats.
 When the government is trying to do cool stuff, that draws in tourists.
 	8. Downside analysis:  Although its base claim is that it increases cultural productivity, I've observed that this technology mysteriously lowers incomes when implemented.
 However, it still increases Wealth, thus increasing population and science.
 I interpret this as meaning that panarchialization increases frictional losses and inefficiencies in government due to an increase in wasted/duplicated/contradictory efforts, but it also accelerates the rate at which the government incorporates diverse individuals and trials new methods of organization.
-	9. Progression analysis:  This would be 5/5 smooth as it suggests nothing about the technology base at which society starts implementing it, but it loses a point as it suggests that the society is trying a bunch of contradictory experiments.
-That is intrinsically rough and this change to society is *not* smooth.
+	9. Progression analysis:  This would be 5/5 smooth as it suggests nothing about the initial technology base at which society starts implementing it (no need for disruptive imports of alien technology), but it loses two points by suggesting that the society is trying a bunch of contradictory experiments.
+That is intrinsically rough.
+This change to society can *start* at any tech level, but it can*not* be hypersmooth.
+	10. Mechanism proposal:  Like with Absolute Freedom, this society must attain a minimum standard of policing to prevent people from retaliating against those who have different beliefs from their own.
+It's necessary for Panarchialization that disagreements be kept peaceful... despite the stress of disagreements.
-	10. Bureaucratic waste analysis:  This technology implicitly pits different teams of bureaucrats against each other.
+	11. Bureaucratic waste analysis:  This technology implicitly pits different teams of bureaucrats against each other.
 Due to the pacifism of bureaucrats, it's unlikely that anyone will die of that, and the resulting bureaucratic wastage is mostly literal.
-This might be fun for most of the policy's lifespan, but the inevitability of wasted effort and the rise of unnecessary arbitrary polarization might also be fairly rated to have dystopic potential in extremis.
-Fortunately, the way this encourages mass recruitment into 'cool' government projects makes it unlikely to promote the hatred of bureaucrats!
+This might be fun for most of the policy's lifespan, but the inevitability of wasted effort and the rise of unnecessary arbitrary polarization might also be fairly rated to have dystopic potential in extremis, as will the implicit division of society under unusual and shifting rulesets.
-	11. Liberation rating:  5/5
+	12. Liberation rating:  4/5, +1 with Seat of Justice
-	12. Protection rating:  4/5
+	13. Protection rating:  4/5
-	13. Technological smoothness:  4/5
+	14. Technological smoothness:  3/5
-	14. Technological extremophilia:  5/5
+	15. Technological extremophilia:  5/5
-	15. Stress/Boredom rating:  4/5 (Stressful)
+	16. Stress/Boredom rating:  4/5 (Stressful)
-	16. Me-points: 0/3
+	17. Me-points: 0/3
-	17. Kind of person most protected:  Sociologists
+	18. Kind of person most protected:  Sociologists
-	18. Special categories:  Diversifying, Detached, Hedonological
+	19. Special categories:  Diversifying, Detached, Hedonological, Furry
-	19. Conversion potential:  Unknown
+	20. Conversion potential:  Unknown
 4. Frictionless Highways
 	1. Mechanism proposal:  This isn't a technology at all.
 This is a person who exists at many levels of technology.
 Their great interest in attaining high velocities makes them fun, while their calm control of fast-moving systems makes them competent in many roles.
 Furthermore, access to consumer goods is strongly motivating to them, especially goods related to their interests, which promotes and rewards industrialization.
 	2. Mechanism proposal:  This is also a technology in a social technology sense, being a possible governing practice: specifically the practice of reaching out to and including this kind of person in society.